icpac-igad/gsky-wps-api/README.md

-# Gsky Node API
+# Gsky WPS API

-Gsky Node API JS like Interface.
-This service provides a simplified way to make WPS queries to gsky, by exposing endpoints that accept json data, serializes the data to XML as expected by GSKY and parses the response from GSKY to readable json.
+This service provides a simplified way to make WPS queries to gsky, by exposing endpoints that accept json data, serializes the data to XML as expected by GSKY WPS queries and parses the response from GSKY to readable JSON.

 ## Dependencies

-The Gsky Node JS service is built using [Node.js](https://nodejs.org/en/), and can be executed either natively or using Docker, each of which has its own set of requirements.
+The Gsky WPS API service is built using [Node.js](https://nodejs.org/en/), and can be executed either natively or using Docker, each of which has its own set of requirements.

 Native execution requires:
 - [Node.js](https://nodejs.org/en/)